mate-academy/py-elves-and-dwarves/README.md

 Dwarves have the `DwarfWarrior` and `DwarfBlacksmith` classes.

 Thus, each player should be an instance of one of these four classes.
-But to have better code design, you should implement the abstract classes `Elf`, `Gnome` and `Player`, where you can put the common logic.
+But to have better code design, you should implement the abstract classes `Elf`, `Dwarf` and `Player`, where you can put the common logic.

 The base class should be the `Player` class,